-This Form ADV Part 2A Disclosure Brochure ("Brochure") provides information about the qualifications and business practices of Avantax Advisory Services, Inc. ("AAS" or "Firm") which uses the trade name Avantax Advisory Services.
-If you have any questions about the contents of this Brochure, contact us at (972) 870-6000 or AdvisoryCompliance@Avantax.com.
+This Form ADV Part 2A Disclosure Brochure ("Brochure") provides information about the qualifications and business practices of Avantax Advisory Services, Inc. which uses the trade name Avantax Advisory Services.
+If you have any questions about the contents of this Brochure, contact us at (972) 870-6000 or Advisory Compliance@Avantax.com.